csdojo-defaang/the-dojo-way/README.md

 You're welcome to add Dojo to your name on social media, but it's not a required part of the initiation process.

-There are rumors that you will need to drink blood of a unicorn, but I'm not sure where to find unicorns to be honest - maybe go to Sillicon Valey or Tel Aviv for that.
+There are rumors that you will need to drink blood of a unicorn, but I'm not sure where to find unicorns to be honest - maybe go to Sillicon Valley or Tel Aviv for that.

 ## The Dojo way